 Thus it is cheaper compared to the Hero 3 and Hero with Wifi, but it still has some pretty good features for an action camera.

 While it doesn’t have Wi-Fi, the Hero is capable of capturing 1080 pixel videos and 5MP photos.
 Its built-in microphone also lets it record audio.

-When recording videos in 1080 pixels quality, you can expect your recording to last around 90 minutes.The camera is waterproof up to 131 feet and has an external memory that can be expanded up to 32 gigabytes.
+When recording videos in 1080 pixels quality, you can expect your recording to last around 90 minutes.The Best Action Camera is waterproof up to 131 feet and has an external memory that can be expanded up to 32 gigabytes.

 Simply put, the GoPro Hero is a paramount action camera that should be a decent option if you’re hesitant to shell out $300 for a gadget of this kind.

 As you can see, a budget of $300 is enough to buy a superior action camera that has bells and whistles you’ll appreciate.
 A $300 worth of action camera will have Wi-Fi connectivity which would allow you to upload the clips and photos right away.

 At the minimum, a $300 action camera can capture 1080 pixel videos and is waterproof up to 100 feet.Any of the five action cameras I listed in this article should give you a quality action cam you can bring with you on your next outdoor adventure.

 In this part, we discuss the best action cameras you can get for less than $400.